-Barranco a lovely place to stroll around and it feels safe to do so.
-It has plenty of independent coffee shops, homemade ice cream parlours, restaurants, bars and interesting little shops.
+Barranco is a lovely place to stroll around and it feels safe to do so.
+It has plenty of independent coffee shops, homemade ice cream parlors, restaurants, bars, and interesting little shops.
 And of course, great ocean views.

 What is the difference between Barranco and Miraflores?

 Miraflores for many years was the go-to place for tourists to stay in Lima, Peru.
 But then Barranco started tidying itself up.
 Barranco was quite run down until recently.
 In 2014 Hotel B opened and put Barranco on the map for tourists.
 Since then other hotels have appeared, and the area has continued to rise in popularity and attractiveness.